wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-development-essentials/includes/4-functions.md

 ![generate grade sheet function workspace](..\media\generate-grade-sheet-function-workspace.png)

-Finally, to execute the Functions, we must make use of the Run Function Action:
+Finally, to run the Functions, we must make use of the Run Function Action:

 ![main function workspace](..\media\main-function-workspace.png)